Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Experiments

 \subsection{Datasets and evaluation metrics}

 Market1501 consists of 32,668 annotated images of 1,501 identities shot from 6 cameras in total.
 MSMT17 is a large-scale ReID dataset consisting of 126,441 bounding boxes of 4,101 identities taken by 15 cameras.
-VeRi-776 contains over 50,000 images of 776 vehicles captured by 20 cameras covering a 1.0 $km^2$ area in 24 hours.
+VeRi-776 contains over 50,000 images of 776 vehicles captured by 20 cameras.
 ImageNet contains more than 1.2 million images with 1,000 classes.
 Place365 has about 1.8 million images with 365 classes.
 For ImageNet and Place365, we conduct the retrieval process on the validation sets of these two datasets, i.e., each image will be taken as a query image, and other images will be regarded as gallery images.

-Mean average precision (mAP) and top-$k$ accuracy are adopted to evaluate the performances of retrieval.
-The self-test performance and cross-test performance are used to evaluate the performances of backward-compatible representation.
-Self-test means that $\phi_{new}$ is used to extract embeddings for both the query set and the gallery set.
-Cross-test means that $\phi_{new}$ is used to extract embeddings for the query set while $\phi_{old}$ is used to compute embeddings for the gallery set.
+Mean average precision (mAP) and top-$k$ accuracy are adopted to evaluate the performances of retrieval. $M(\phi_{new}, \phi_{new})$ (termed as ``self-test'') and $M(\phi_{new}, \phi_{old})$ (termed as ``cross-test'') are used to evaluate the performances of backward-compatible representation.